-With the Brexit situation currently uncertain, it is impossible to say for sure how flights and travel after Brexit will be affected.
+With the Brexit situation currently uncertain, it is impossible to say for sure how flights and travelling to the UK after Brexit will be affected.

 Should the UK agree a deal with the EU, and have time to pass the required legislation before October 31st, the UK and EU will enter the transition period, and air travellers shouldn’t notice any disruption on Brexit day.